eriksvedang/eriksvedang.github.io/_posts/2015-12-01-advent-calendar.md

 tags: [art]
 ---

-The Advent of 2014 I challenged myself to make one piece of "art" everyday, posting it to an advent calendar.
-[Find it here](http://eriksvedang.github.com/Advent)
+The Advent of 2014 I challenged myself to make one piece of art everyday, posting it to an advent calendar.
+You can have a look at it [here](http://eriksvedang.github.com/Advent).